5 Things to Do Before You Divorce in the State of North Carolina

 First, take possession of certain assets during separation, especially assets a client wants to actively use, for example, furniture and vehicles; and those assets that might be liquidated by their spouse, including precious gems and stones, other collectibles, cash, and bearer bonds.

 A third possible step to protect the assets of a marriage is to get an injunction restraining a spouse from transferring or otherwise disposing of any property covered by the restraining order.
-An attorney can also use an injunction to get an individual’s separate property returned to them if their spouse is in possession of property that they refuse to return.
+An attorney can also file a motion for return of separate property if one’s spouse is in possession of separate property that they refuse to return.
 North Carolina’s equitable distribution statute also provides a means for individuals to obtain an interim distribution of marital property pending a final resolution of the property matter.
 Other protective measures that should be taken into consideration include:

 1. Protecting personal credit rating by freezing or closing joint cards and by blocking access to other joint credit such as a home equity loan.